spiffe/spire-tutorials/metrics/README.md

     - targets: ['spire-agent:8089']
 ```

-To run Prometheus we use the official docker image and we mount the local directory `prometheus` to make the [prometheus.yml](/prometheus/prometheus.yml) configuration file available at the container.
+To run Prometheus we use the official Docker image and we mount the local directory `prometheus` to make the [prometheus.yml](/prometheus/prometheus.yml) configuration file available at the container.

 ```console
 prometheus: